 Because tang.
 And total taste bud happiness.

-- 3 pounds of turkey breast or thighs bone in but skin removed
+- 3 pounds turkey breast boneless, skinless

 - 2 cups of bottled barbecue sauce